doorkeeper-gem/doorkeeper/README.md

 end
 ```

 Please note that there is a logical OR between multiple required scopes.
-In
+In the
 above example, `doorkeeper_authorize! :admin, :write` means that the access
-token is required to have either `:admin` scope or `:write` scope, but not need
+token is required to have either `:admin` scope or `:write` scope, but does not
-have both of them.
+need have both of them.

-If want to require the access token to have multiple scopes at the same time,
+If you want to require the access token to have multiple scopes at the same
-use multiple `doorkeeper_authorize!`, for example:
+time, use multiple `doorkeeper_authorize!`, for example:

 ```ruby
 class Api::V1::ProductsController < Api::V1::ApiController